 Part 1:

 Warm-up prior to hitting any ball through stretching, bending, flexing, moving.
-I believe most injuries result from a lack of the above.
-Stretch your legs-back-arms, work your core, move your lower legs-arms-hips-torso, skipping with exaggerated arm and leg motion is a great example.
+Most injuries result from a lack of the above.
+Stretch your legs-back-arms, work your core, move your lower legs-arms-hips-torso, skipping with exaggerated arm and leg motion is a great exercise.

 Part 2 A: Start at mid-court

 Warm-up by hitting the ball off your paddle, this helps hand-eye coordination and better reflexes.
 Then move your warm-up by hitting the ball across the net with soft even paced hits, preferably for mid-court (between the base line and No Volley Zone).
 You can do this with a partner or as a foursome.
-Why at mid-court, it’s the place most people are trying to get out of as they move from the baseline to the NVZ (kitchen line); it’s the spot most players feel uncomfortable place to be...it’s sometimes called No-Man’s Land.
+Why at mid-court?
+It’s the place most people are trying to get out of as they move from the baseline to the NVZ (kitchen line); it is the spot most players feel uncomfortable in... it is sometimes called No-Man’s Land.
 Shots from there can either be drop shots, hard drives, or smashes.
-The best shot to take is to hit at your opponent’s feet, or in this case your partner’s feet.
-Practice winning or set-up shots from there, move your practice partner around, in fact make a game of it, it’s a great drill…AND…you’ll be using it in a game.
+The best shot to take is to hit at your opponent’s feet.
+Practice winning or set-up shots from there, move your practice partner around, in fact make a game of it, it is a great drill…AND…you will be using it in a game.

 Part 2 B: Dinking with movement